 The MLS is a database of all the homes for sale in your market, and you will want your house in this database.

 Unfortunately, only a licensed realtor can list a home for sale in the MLS.
-Watch this video below to understand why listing your house in the MLS, will actually get you more money when you sell you house by owner.

 For a real estate agent to do this, you’ll need to hire them as your listing agent and pay them a commission.